The Most Common Standard Pallet Sizes | Pallet Consultants

 Check our blog for all the latest in the Pallet Industry:

 Veterans and newcomers alike to the pallet and shipping industry should be familiar with three very important letters – GMA.
-That’s the Grocery Manufacturers Association, and it sets the standards for pallets and other equipment in the transportation of consumer goods in the US.
+That’s the Grocery Manufacturers Association, and although it has now been renamed the Consumer Brands Association, it set some of the standards for pallets and other equipment in the transportation of many consumer goods in the US.

-GMA is important because one of the standard pallet dimensions it set are 48 inches by 40 inches, 48 x 40.
-By having all manufacturers, distributors, and retails on the same page with a standard size pallet, the whole industry runs smoother.
+The GMA pallet specifications the organization initially created are important because one of the standard pallet dimensions it set are 48 inches by 40 inches, or 48 x 40.
+By having all manufacturers, distributors, and retailers on the same page with a standard pallet, the whole industry runs smoother.
 A very common pallet measurement allows equipment and automated processes switch between pallets from different manufacturers without trouble.
+Because of this ubiquity in the United States, 48 x 40 is poplar throughout North America and the world.

-With this in mind, it is important to note that no universally accepted standards for pallet dimensions exist.
+With all this in mind, it's important to note that no universally accepted standards for pallet dimensions exist.
 Companies and organizations utilize hundreds of different pallet sizes around the globe.
 While no single dimensional standard governs pallet production, some sizes are so widely used they become “standard”, like the GMA pallet.

 Wood vs. Other Materials